PatristicTextArchive/Schema/documentation/en.md

-Also in the `<encodingDesc>` section, the `<editorialDecl>` section within the `<interpretation>` subsection elaborates on which phenomena have been marked up in the text.
+Also in the `<encodingDesc>` section, the `<editorialDecl>` section within the `<interpretation>` subsection elaborates on which phenomena have been marked up in the text and to what extent.
 This allows users of the edition to quickly see what to expect from the edition.
-Adjustments are to be made if necessary.
+Adjustments to `@ana` and to the text are to be made accordingly.

-@import “examples/ed_interpretation.xml” {class=“line-numbers”}
+@import "examples/ed_interpretation.xml" {class="line-numbers"}

+The annotation status is defined as follows:

+- `fully-annotated`: All instances of a phenomenon (e.g. biblical quotations, persons, places) are encoded with the respective element.
+- `partially-annotated`: Some instances of a phenomenon (e.g. biblical quotations, persons, places) are encoded with the respective element.

+The extension to which the annotations are identified with norm data is defined as follows:

+- `fully-identified`: All encoded instances of a phenomenon (e.g. biblical quotations, persons, places) are identified with the respective norm data.
+- `partially-identified`: Some encoded instances of a phenomenon (e.g. biblical quotations, persons, places) are identified with the respective norm data.
+- `not-identified`: No encoded instances of a phenomenon (e.g. biblical quotations, persons, places) are identified with the respective norm data.

+If there are no annotations, the section is left out.

 #### Normalisation

 Within the `<editorialDecl>` section, the `<normalisation>` and `<punctuation>` subsections describe the extent to which the handwritten text has been normalised in the critical edition.
-Adjustments are to be made if necessary.
+Adjustments are to be made.

-@import “examples/ed_normalisation_punct.xml” {class=“line-numbers”}
+@import "examples/ed_normalisation_punct.xml" {class="line-numbers"}

 #### Type of encoding of the variants

 The last element in the `<encodingDesc>` section is the type of marking up of the text-critical variants.
 The entry *must* read:

-@import “examples/ed_variantencoding.xml” {class=“line-numbers”}
+@import "examples/ed_variantencoding.xml" {class="line-numbers"}

-#### Edition status

-Finally, the element `<revisionDesc>` receives an attribute `@status`, in which the status of the edition is specified.
-The following values are possible:
+#### Type of edition

+Within the `<profileDesc>` section, the type of edition is provided in the  `<textClass>` subsection in `<keywords scheme="#editionstatus">`.
+The element `<term>` has one of the following phrases:

 -   `critical-edition` for a critical edition in which the text-critical variants have been coded.
 This should be the normal case for new